turingschool/module_5/flower_exercise_2.0.md

     * How can you use your Top Driver to *drive* your job search?
   * C. Top EQ Competency (how do you lead with emotional intelligence?)
     * How can you use your Emotional Intelligence in your job search?
   * D. Highest Virtue Class (how does this help you manage and overcome problems?
 How can this virtue help you with relationships?
-How does this virtue help enahnce health and overall well-being?)
+How does this virtue help enhance health and overall well-being?)
     * How could you use your top Virtue Class to guide your job search?

 ### Review: What is the Flower Exercise?